Guide to essential oils

 • Keep out of reach of children.

-• Avoid contact with eyes.
+• Avoid contact with the eyes and mucous membranes.

-• Certain natural compounds contained in this essential oil may present a risk of allergy for some sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment to the European Cosmetics Directive (2003/15/EC)): linalool, limonene and, to a lesser extent, citral (neral and geranial).
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

-• As a general rule, always test-apply your mixture in the crease of the elbow at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use.

 Find out more

-Throughout the ages and in different religions, the'Angel Seed' is said to have been commonly used to purify certain dishes offered as offerings to the deities.
+Throughout the ages and in different religions, the 'Angel Seed' is said to have been commonly used to purify certain dishes offered as offerings to the deities.
 In India and Pakistan, cardamom seeds are still offered to the gods during religious festivals.

 Equivalents